 I left teen ministry as a student more than 20 years ago, and even to this day, I am close with my teen leaders who ministered to me.
 They are an important part of my life and have modeled to me what it means to be a follower of Christ.

 We pray that, as new students come into your care, you will also create these kinds of relationships that last a lifetime – all for the glory of God!

-Adam Minor is the Chief Editor for Word of Life Youth Ministries.
-He has more than 20 years of experience as an Olympians leader at his home church.
-He and his wife, Sarah, have two young children and live in northeastern Connecticut.
+Adam Minor is the chief curriculum editor for Word of Life Youth Ministries.
+He has more than 20 years of experience as an Olympians leader at his home church in northeastern Connecticut, where he and his wife, Sarah, are raising two young children, Aaron and Chloe.